nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/ipam-upgrade-guide.md

 #### A word on Tenant affinity

-A best effort is made to keep `Prefixes` and `IPAddresses` together in the same `Namespace` by shared attributes such as `Tenant`, but this is not alway possible for various reasons such as numerous duplicate with identical or too-closely-similar criteria.
+A best effort is made to keep `Prefixes` and `IPAddresses` together in the same `Namespace` by shared attributes such as `Tenant`, but this is not always possible for various reasons such as numerous duplicates with identical or too-closely-similar criteria.

 For more information on how this is done please see the section **Parenting affinity during the upgrade** above.